szyhf/go-excel/README.md

 Will not skip scan value in the cell equals to this 'nil value'

+### req

+Will return error if clomun title not exist in excel.

 ## RoadMap | 开发计划

 + Read xlsx file and got the expect xml. √